 - 1/2 tsp charcoal powder

-2. Combine the cooled water and oil in another small bowl.
+- Combine the cooled water and oil in another small bowl.
 Add into the bowl of dry ingredients.
 Mix them well in the same direction.
-You will need to do this quickly for smooth skin.
+You will need to do this rather quickly for smooth skin.

-4. Portion your paste filling accordingly and roll into balls.
-I am using about 20g of filling.
+- Portion your paste filling accordingly and roll into balls.
+I am using about 20g of filling for each mooncake.
 Set aside.

-9. Chill for a couple of hours before serving.
-It should keep well in air tight container (not too big) for about 3 days.
+- Store the mooncakes in air tight container in the refrigerator.
+Chill for a couple of hours before serving.
+It should keep well in air tight container for about 3 days.